SiphoGit/property-data-scraping/README.md

 https://github.com/SiphoGit/property-data-scraping .
 ```

-Run Docker contaners (You need to be logged into Docker Desktop)
+Run Docker containers (You need to be logged in to Docker Desktop)
 ```bash
 docker-compose build
 ```